moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 ### 🤗 Fostering Wider Community Contributors

-We want to make sure that all the fields of the Create:IDE team are approachable for outside contributors.
+We want to make sure that all the fields of the Create:Remote Development team are approachable for outside contributors.
 In this case, if issues should be good for any contribution it should be treated with extra care.
 Therefore have a look at this excellent guide written by our own Paul Slaughter!

 [Cultivating Contributions from the Wider Community][community-contributions]: This is a summary of why and how we cultivate contributions from the wider community.

 ### 📹 GitLab Unfiltered Playlist

-The IDE Group collates all video recordings related to the group and its team members in [a playlist][youtube] in the [GitLab Unfiltered](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A) YouTube channel.
+The Remote Development Group collates all video recordings related to the group and its team members in [a playlist][youtube] in the [GitLab Unfiltered](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A) YouTube channel.

 {{< tableau height="600px" toolbar="hidden" src="https://us-west-2b.online.tableau.com/t/gitlabpublic/views/TopEngineeringMetrics/TopEngineeringMetricsDashboard" >}}
   {{< tableau/filters "GROUP_LABEL"="ide" >}}